Answers to

 Review Consultation: 30 minutes

-What are the fees to see a Dietitian?
+What are the fees to see a Dietitian (from 1st July 2025)?

-1. An EPC (Enhanced Primary Care) which is given by your regular G.P.
-This allows you to consult allied health professionals (including a dietitian) up to five times per calendar year.
-For each EPC visit, a Medicare rebate of $58.30 will be given.
+1. A Chronic Condition Management Plan (CCMP), which is given by your regular G.P. if you have a complex or long-standing medical condition.
+This allows you to consult a range of allied health professionals (including dietitian) up to five times per calendar year.
+This referral is valid for 18 months.

-2. Private Health Fund- costs depend on your level of cover.
+2. Private Health Fund with a rebate available, depending on your level of cover.
 Please check this prior to booking so you are aware of all costs involved.
 HICAPS is only available at selected clinics for on the spot claiming.

 Initial Visit: $140